AdilSahiner/NaturalLanguageProcessing/README.md

 Click on the mybinder badge to start interacting with the code in a separate environment on mybinder.

+Due to the big size of dataset, I could not store it directly on github, so notice that you need to unzip it first in order to run the model

 # Usage

 In order to run the code, you need to install the dependencies mentioned in requirements.txt.